 Self-driving cars have been in the news for the last few years, and despite several pedestrian and driver fatalities AI research preserves the dream of autonomous transportation.
 Imagery algorithms for drone technology and surveillance software (like the facial recognition you might use to unlock your phone every day) power these autonomous processes that read and react to data sets.
 But even with a human driver in the front seat, self-driving cars can’t realistically predict events they haven’t been programmed to respond to.

 Imagery technology tends to make people apprehensive about their privacy as well as their safety on the roads.
 Beyond scanning your tagged Facebook photos or unlocking your iPhone, facial recognition software has the potential to elicit a global response.
 Government and immigration agencies are already using AI technology to implement policies, regardless of negative implications on citizens’ privacy.
 And the phenomenon of “deep fakes” has revealed a latent anxiety about taking online content of world leaders at face value.
-Regulation is still underway for most kinds of AI, leaving researchers and corporate funding to run rampant with a technology that’s growing faster than protective agencies can keep up with.
+Regulation is still underway for many issues concerning AI, such as content rights and unauthorized use of the raw data AI learns from, leaving researchers and corporate funding to run rampant with a technology that’s growing faster than protective agencies can keep up with.

 What Should I Know About AI Technology?

-As AI technology continues to develop, it provides exciting opportunities to strengthen cyber security.
+As AI technology continues to develop, it provides exciting opportunities to strengthen cybersecurity.
 Managed service providers like Anderson Technologies integrate new AI-powered software into existing practices.
 AI technology can chew through mountains of seemingly unrelated data and uncover previously hidden relationships and patterns, allowing MSPs to bring to bear more robust solutions for their clients.
-For example, to address a universal threat vector, adding an intelligent email-filtering software like Proofpoint serves as a very strong first layer of defense against malicious emails.
+For example, to address a universal threat vector, adding an intelligent email-filtering software like Avanan serves as a very strong first layer of defense against malicious emails.

 As a business owner, it’s wise to stay on top of upcoming technologies, whether or not you decide to implement them in your daily work.
 AI enables more powerful systems—but the same applies to cyber criminals.
 Intelligent machines can learn which users and programs are susceptible to certain threats, and they’re also very skilled when working with patchy data sets.
 A human hacker might overlook patterns that an AI-powered program is designed to seek out and exploit.